gaziduc/space-war/index.md

 **Throw bomb**: B (keyboard) / right-click / X (Xbox controller)

-## Download game installer for Windows
+## Download game launcher and updater for Windows

 [Click here to download the game installer](https://github.com/gaziduc/space-war/raw/gh-pages/space-war-launcher-installer.exe).
 This installer will install the Space War Launcher which will help you having the latest version of Space War.

-## Download game zip
+## Download game zip for Windows

-[Click here to download a zip of the latest version](https://github.com/gaziduc/space-war/raw/gh-pages/space-war.zip).
-The game does not auto update itself when there is an update.
+If you don't want to install Space War Launcher on your PC, you can [click here to download a zip of the latest version](https://github.com/gaziduc/space-war/raw/gh-pages/space-war.zip).
+However, the game will not auto update itself when there is an update.

 ## Compatible Operating System

-Game: Windows Vista/7/8/10/11 or later (64 bits only), macOS 64 bits, Linux 64 bits
+Launcher: Windows 10/11 or later only.

-Launcher: Windows 10/11 or later.
+Game zip: Windows Vista/7/8/10/11 or later (64 bits only), macOS 64 bits, Linux 64 bits